jonasgebele/Predicting-interactions-of-m6A-regulated-RNA-binding-proteins/README.md

 ## Data Processing
 ### PAR-CLIP Data
 For the protein-RNA interactions we used the pre-processed PAR-CLIP dataset from Mukherjee et al. 2019, which analyzed 66 proteins in HEK293 cells.
-The methylation data came from a miCLIP dataset that has been also done on HEK293 cells
+The methylation data came from a miCLIP dataset that has been also done on HEK293 cells.
 ### MI-CLIP Data
 Available in data folder.